Posts

 Never forget we are children of the Earth and our mother protects

-Maskwa Woman Part ll
+Maskwa Iskwew Part ll

 Acrylic on Canvas